South African Road Accident Fund (RAF) FAQ

 It’s possible to submit a claim to the RAF independently, but we strongly advise against doing this.

 An attorney familiar with RAF claims and typical settlements will have a clear idea of what’s in your best interests.
-The attorney will guide you through the process of claiming, from determining how much you can claim to gathering the necessary evidence and documentation to support your claim, filing the claim, tracking its progress and following up if there are unusual delays.
+The attorney will guide you through the process, from determining how much you can claim to gathering the necessary evidence and documentation to support your claim, filing the claim, tracking its progress and following up if there are unusual delays.

 Do I have a claim?